sgotzler/megaText/README.md

 Additionally, the repository also contains the Jupyter Notebooks that we wrote in Python3 in order to merge the different sources of television metadata into a single dataset, and that we also used to run a preliminary round of textual analysis working-class content in the Action & Adventure genres.

 The notebooks for these python scripts and their accompanying documentation are located in the "merge" and "analysis" folders respectively.
-The notebook merge.ipynb pulss from a local sqlite database of imdb metadata downloaded on 09/2017.
+The notebook merge.ipynb pulls from a local sqlite database of imdb metadata downloaded on 09/2017.

 ## Data Structure